tigawanna/CoLabs-Backend/README.md

           }),
           error: z.null().optional(),
         }),
-        "Welcome to the Inventory API",
+        "Welcome to the Inventory API"
       ),
     },
   }),